bgerber123/multi.state.diel.occupancy.model/README.md

 Overall, this repository contains 6 subfolders:

 1) The **Chicago coyote** folder includes data, R scripts, and plots specific to case study on coyotes that uses the dynamic MSDOM.
-2) The **Data Procesing** folder includes R scripts and example data on how to prepare data for the MSDOM.
+2) The **Data Processing** folder includes R scripts and example data on how to prepare data for the MSDOM.
 3) The **JAGS** folder includes JAGS models for the static and dynamic MSDOM, including the full, reduced, and null parameterizations.
 4) The **Makira Fosa2** folder includes fosa data from Makira Natural Park and R scripts for fitting the static MSDOM, including model comparison using CPO.
 5) The **RNP Fosa** folder includes fosa data from Ranomafana National Park and R scripts for fitting the MSDOM, including model comparison using CPO.